walkrr/nio/nio/block/mixins/collector/README.md

 ## Quick Usage

-Include the `Collector` mixin in your block and notify signals like normal:
+Include the `Collector` mixin in your block and notify signals like normal.
+The mixin will take care of performing the actual signal emission at the right time.

 ```python
 from nio import Block, Signal